Ghost-Recon131/FP-a2-s3843790/README.md

 4. Tables SQlite Table: Stores status of Tables such as whether it is available or under lockdown.

+## Registered Testing accounts
+There are a number of accounts already registered in the system used for testing purposes.
+All employee accounts can be deleted but make sure the corresponding entries in Bookings table are also deleted.
+All admin accounts can also be deleted, but I highly suggest that 1 admin account is saved, otherwise there will be no way to add admin accounts back in the program without using an admin account.
+The only way to recover admin functionality is to manually add an admin account in the Employee SQL table.
+If you would like to use the already existing accounts, here are the credentials:

+### Admin Accounts
+1. Username: admin Password: admin

+### User Accounts
+1. Username: Tom1 Password: Tom1
+2. Username: Test1 Password: Test1
+3. Username: Test2 Password: Test2

 # References
 1. [1]S. Akshif, "VoxelPixel/HashingAlgorithmsInJava", GitHub, 2021.
 [Online].
 Available:
    https://github.com/VoxelPixel/HashingAlgorithmsInJava/blob/master/SHA256.java.
 [Accessed: 25- Apr- 2021].